 PIGEON FORGE, Tenn. – Dollywood’s devoted guests have known for years that much of the park’s southern charm comes from the open arms of the caring and inviting hosts, as Dollywood’s employees are known, who call the park home.
 So it was no surprise when Amusement Today, a publication focused on the theme park industry, presented Dollywood with the 2012 Golden Ticket Award for the World’s Friendliest Theme Park.
-When Dollywood again received the award in 2013, it was further validation of the park’s dedication to treating guests with the type of genuine hospitality often missing in today’s world.
+After sweeping the award in 2013 and again in 2014, it is further proof of the park’s dedication to treating guests with the type of genuine hospitality often missing in today’s world.

 Park hosts, quick with a smile, are eager to serve guests and help them with issues that may arise throughout the day.
 Guests routinely leave the park feeling as if they are leaving family.
 Other guests call Dollywood their second home.
 No matter how guests feel when they leave, there is one common thread… Dollywood is different.

 Dollywood’s employees are its greatest testament to customer service.
 From helping with directions to providing dining suggestions, friendly park hosts sincerely care about the guest experience.
 In fact, hosts routinely go beyond the call of duty to assist guests and ensure their day ends on a positive note.
 Sheila Hames, Merchandise Supervisor, once searched high and low to help a guest find his false teeth.
 She eventually found the misplaced dentures… after searching through a dumpster.